d0ctr/telehooking/README.md

 ## API

-Small API to fetch health and redirect to project page.
+Small API for utilities and webhooks.

 ### Endpoints